 Reduce the average emissions intensity per package shipped by 5% compared to a 2018 baseline by 2022

 We are always looking for ways to reduce our environmental footprint when shipping our products to our customers and we are well on our way to achieving this goal.
 For QVC US and HSN we continually focus on using “right-sized” packaging where possible, to minimize the amount of materials we use to ship products.
-We do this by encouraging our suppliers to ship product to us in packaging specifically made to fit around the product (not oversized) and by consolidating customer orders where possible to ship multiple orders in one package.
-In the US, QVC and HSN have eliminated marketing materials, promotional inserts and program guides in our packages as we move toward sharing information electronically.
-QVC Germany has made strides in reducing the thickness of some of their shipping boxes as well as the thickness of their paper tape and QVC Japan has reduced the thickness of their air pillows and stretch film, all of which minimizes the amount of packaging we produce.
+We do this by encouraging our suppliers to ship product to us in re-shippable boxes that do not require additional packaging to ship to the customer and by consolidating customer orders where possible to ship multiple orders in one package.
+In 2020, QVC Germany eliminated the use of program guide inserts, and in the US, QVC and HSN have eliminated marketing materials, promotional inserts and program guides in our packages as we move toward sharing information electronically.
+Additionally, several markets have made strides and will continue to make changes in reducing the thickness or sizing of packaging materials, while still protecting the product shipped to our customers.

 We are proud to announce our most recent partnership with the Sustainable Packaging Coalition’s How2Recycle® label program, enabling our customers in the US to make more informed decisions around how to best dispose of the packaging their purchases come in.
-In the coming months, customers at QVC US, HSN and Zulily will soon see a new label on select packages making it easier for them to determine how to best recycle that particular packages’ material.
-This initiative is part of our company’s greater commitment to being a responsible corporate citizen throughout our operations and we’re excited to have our customers join us on this part of our sustainability journey.
+We began imprinting a new label on much of the packaging added in our QVC US, HSN and Zulily fulfillment centers, and this new information will make it easier for customers to determine how to best recycle that particular packages’ material.
+In 2020, we surveyed a cross-section of our QVC US and HSN customers, and learned that while over 70% of these customers primarily recycle plastic, paper, and cardboard through curbside recycling, only 25% consistently bring plastic/polybags to a store and less than 20% bring them to their local recycling center.
+In 2021, we will expand our focus on customer education to optimize the amount of our packaging that gets recycled.
+This initiative is part of our company’s greater commitment to being a responsible corporate citizen throughout our operations and we’re excited to have our customers join this part of our sustainability journey.

 We have several exciting initiatives completed and underway as it relates to increasing the recyclability of our packaging.
 Much of the tape we use for our corrugated boxes at QVC US and HSN has moved from plastic-based tape to water activated tape.
 This means customers do not have to remove the tape from the box before recycling it.
 In addition, we no longer add packing peanuts to shipments packed in our fulfillment centers.

-Did you know if there is a label on a plastic polybag, you have to remove the label before recycling it?
-Given this, we are printing shipping information directly on our polybags (versus using a label) in some of our fulfillment centers and are looking to increase this capability over time.
-Several of our markets are also planning to transition from using bags made with multiple materials (e.g. jiffy bags with paper fiber on the outside with plastic bubbles on the inside) to a recyclable bag that is made from single-material (e.g. a bag made out of jiffy paper that has a paper liner).
-And our QVC team in the UK is busy planning various initiatives in this space that will be implemented in the coming year.
+Did you know if there is a label on a plastic polybag, you have to remove or cut out the label before recycling it?
+Given this, QVC US is printing shipping information directly on our polybags (versus using a label) in some of our fulfillment centers and are looking to increase this capability over time.
+Several of our markets are also planning to transition from using bags made with multiple materials (e.g. jiffy bags with paper fiber on the outside and plastic bubbles on the inside) to a recyclable bag that is made from a single-material (e.g. a bag made out of kraft paper that has a paper liner).
+Our QVC team in the UK is transitioning from their current non-recyclable jiffy mailer to a fully recyclable version, and they are also busy implementing initiatives to utilize jewelry pouches made from recycled plastic.

-We are also proud to say we invest labor to reuse packaging where possible from returned product.
-For example, our team in QVC Germany reuses shoe boxes that have not been damaged that come back from returned products and the QVC team in the US does the same thing with jewelry presentation cases.
+We are also proud to say we continue to invest labor to reuse packaging where possible from returned product.
+For example, our team in QVC Germany reuses shoe boxes that have not been damaged that come back from returned products, and the QVC team in the US does the same thing with jewelry presentation cases.

 Use Recycled Content in QRG Packaging